jmari/iPharo/README.md

 - 32 bits version?
 ZMQ is 64 a bits library on Mac Os.
 - Tests...

-This project is holded on Smalltalkhub repository http://smalltalkhub.com/#!/~jmari/JupyterTalk because OSSubprocess/GitFileTree doesn't work on Pharo 64 bits.
+This project is hosted in Smalltalkhub repository http://smalltalkhub.com/#!/~jmari/JupyterTalk because OSSubprocess/GitFileTree doesn't work on Pharo 64 bits.
 ![JupyterTalk in Action](/jup3.png)

 ### install JupyterTalk